 5. Smooth the remaining egg white over the tissue.
 Please try not to chase your husband around the flat pretending to kill him.
 Mine didn’t like it.

 7. Remove once firm and tight.
-It should peel off in a film like state.
+It should peel off in a film like a state.